 - c.
 In the event a position vacated by a person entering the military service as stated above no longer exists at the time he or she qualifies to return to work, such person shall be entitled to be re-employed in another position of the same status, class and pay in the classified service, provided such re-employment does not necessitate the laying off of another employee. - d.
 Any regular employee who is a member of the National Guard or an organized military reserve of the United States will be allowed leave of absence with pay not to exceed 15 calendar days (or in compliance with state law) during any calendar year to attend training camps upon presentation of orders concerning such training.
-Such leave shall not be charged to annual leave. - 2.
+Such leave shall not be charged to annual leave. - e.
+The county complies with all aspects of the Uniformed Services Employment and Reemployment Rights Act of 1994 ("USERRA").
+To the extent that any aspect of the county's Military Leave policy is or becomes inconsistent with USERRA, USERRA supersedes the county's military leave policy - 2.
 Funeral Leave.
 Sick or annual leave may be used for up to three working days for employees absence from duty due to the event of death in the immediate family.
-Immediate family shall mean spouse, child, father, mother, fatherin-law, mother-in-law, brother, sister, brother-in-law, sister-in-law, grandparents, grandchildren, or any relative who is domiciled in the employee's household. - 3.
+Immediate family shall mean spouse, child, father, mother, father-in-law, mother-in-law, brother, sister, brother-in-law, sister-in-law, grandparents, grandchildren, or any relative who is domiciled in the employee's household. - 3.
 Workers' Compensation.
-An employee who is temporarily disabled because of an injury or illness sustained directly in the performance of his or her work may be covered by the provisions of the State Workers' Compensation Act. - 4.
-Temporary Disabilities Not Covered by Workers' Compensation.
-An employee who becomes temporarily disabled shall be allowed to exhaust his or her accrued sick and vacation leave.
-After all sick and vacation leave have been used, further extension of leave (either with or without pay) must be specifically authorized by the County Commission upon recommendation of the department head and approval of the County Administrator. - 5.
-Civil Leave.
-An employee shall be given necessary time off, without loss of pay, when performing jury duty, or when required by proper authority to be a witness in legal proceedings, provided such call to duty is reported in advance to the employee's Department Director.
+An employee who sustains and injury or illness in the course of his or her employment may be covered by the provisions of the State Workers' Compensation Act.
+An employee who is injured on the job is required to report to his/her department head as soon as practicable any injury or illness sustained in the course of employment so that the employee and the county can take the necessary medical and administrative steps.
+The department head shall immediately advise the County Administrator of the employee's report. - Administrator of the employee's report.